stride3d/stride-docs/en/manual/platforms/linux/index.md

 # Linux

-Linux is a suite of open source operating systems.
-It isn't a single product, but instead a base for creating custom operating systems, called **distributions**.
+**Linux** is a suite of open source operating systems.
+It isn't a single product, but instead a base for creating custom OS's, called **distributions**.
 Recently, it has been growing in popularity among gamers due to devices such as the Steam Deck.

 It is possible to run games built for Windows on Linux using **compatibility layers** such as Proton, which is built into Steam.
 This however can decrease performance, making native builds a more preferable option.